mfarid/stretchcon/README.md

 stretchcon
 ==========

-Repository for the Stretch conference
+Repository for the Stretch conference website at http://stretchcon.com/